angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Instead of an element property between brackets, start with the prefix `class`, optionally followed by a dot (`.`) and the name of a CSS class: `[class.class-name]`.

-The following examples show how to add and remove the application's "special" class with class bindings.
+The following examples show how to add and remove the app's "special" class with class bindings.
 Here's how to set the attribute without binding:

 <?code-excerpt "lib/app_component.html (class-binding-1)"?>